The Technology, Media and Telecommunications Review: Lithuania

 The Law on Companies having Strategic Importance for National Security19 recognises information technology and telecommunications and other high technologies as economy sectors having strategic importance for national security.
 When an investor in this sector acquires ownership of more than one-quarter of the entity of the strategic sector, this acquisition must be notified to the Commission on Coordination of Security for Objects of Importance for National Security.

 Radio and TV broadcasting licence holders may be owned by entities, who comply with certain restrictions.
 Licence holders cannot be owned by state or municipal institutions, governmental organisations, companies owned by the government or municipalities, banks, and political parties.
 Licence holders must also comply with reputation requirements (i.e., absence of criminal convictions for management or owners).
-Licence holders can be owned only by entities established in the EU or NATO, and which had no relations with entities or governments outside the EU or NATO that would pose a threat to national security.
+Licence holders can be owned only by entities established in the European Economic Area, and which had no relations with entities or governments outside the EU or NATO that would pose a threat to national security.

-Local and regional public information disseminators (newspapers, journals) must report their ownership to the RTC.
+Local, regional and national public information disseminators (newspapers, journals, books, television programmes, radio programmes, websites) must report their ownership to the RTC.

 The telecommunication, media and technology sectors are also subject to general concentration controls from the perspective of competition law.
 In certain cases, an acquisition transaction may require notification and approval from the Competition Council.